-For tax years from 2018 through 2020, a single mom filing as head of household and making less than $75,000 as of publication, can claim a $1,000 child tax credit for each child.
-Beginning in 2018, this amount increases to $2,000 per child and the income threshold before beginning to lose the credit increases to $200,000 for single or head of household filers.
+A single mom making less than $200,000, can claim a $2,000 child tax credit for each child for single or head of household filers.
 The credit amount comes off your tax bill.
-If you owe less than the child tax credit, you’ll receive the some or all as a refund.
-To qualify, the child must:
+If you owe less than the child tax credit, you’ll receive some or all as a refund.
+To qualify, the child needs to:

 - Be 16 years old or younger and be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, grandchild, niece, nephew or a legally adopted child